Home > Tours > Africa Tours > Southern Africa Adventure

 Itinerary

 Sawubona!
 Welcome to South Africa.
 With its stunning coastline, modern cityscape and nearby mountains, Cape Town is one of Africa's most exciting cities.
 Your adventure begins with a welcome meeting at 6 pm this evening.
-You can arrive at any time as there are no activities planned until this important meeting.
-If you do happen to arrive early, why not get out and explore Cape Town, perhaps taking a walk in Newlands Forest, jumping on the Table Mountain Aerial Cableway, or heading down to the waterfront to see Cape Town Stadium up close.
+If you arrive early, why not get out and explore Cape Town, maybe with a walk in Newlands Forest or by jumping on the Table Mountain Aerial Cableway.
+You could also head down to the waterfront to see Cape Town Stadium up close.
+After the meeting, ask your leader where the best dinner spots are and consider heading out for a welcome dinner with your group.

-Leaving Cape Town behind, travel up the Western Cape.
+Leaving Cape Town behind, travel up the Western Cape today.
 Sit back, relax and enjoy the sprawling scenery.
-Tonight, you will stay on a working farm with your small group.
+Tonight, you’ll stay on a working farm with your group.
 This is a great chance to gain an insight into everyday life in this remote part of South Africa.
+The surrounding countryside is perfectly explored on foot, so if there’s time, maybe take a walk around the nearby mountains and farms before settling in for the evening.
 (B/D)

-This morning there is the chance for an optional canoe adventure on the Orange River.
+This morning, there’s an optional canoe adventure on the Orange River.
 Floating leisurely down the stream is a great way to discover the beauty of this region.
-Head further west into the desert lands of Namibia towards Fish River Canyon.
+After, head further west into the desert lands of Namibia towards Fish River Canyon.
 At 500 m deep and over 160 km long, Fish River Canyon is one of the largest canyons in the world.
-At any time of year there are remarkable photographic opportunities here as you watch the colour of the granite rocks change as the sun goes down.
+At any time of year there are remarkable photo opportunities here as you watch the colour of the granite rocks change as the sun goes down.
 (B/L/D)

 Be ready for a long travel day as you drive toward the fabled dunes of Namibia.
-You will have the opportunity to stop at a market or shop to stock up on supplies before tomorrow's bush camp.
+You’ll have the opportunity to stop at a market or shop to stock up on supplies before tomorrow's bush camp.
 When you arrive, stretch your legs and take in the exciting desert scenes.
-You will be situated in the most famous part of the Namib Desert, among the vast dune fields, the most spectacular of which are found near the Sesriem Canyon.
+You’ll be situated in the most famous part of the Namib Desert, among the vast dune fields – the most spectacular of which are found near the Sesriem Canyon.
 Get an early night in preparation for your dawn hike tomorrow.
 (B/L/D)

 Wake up before dawn and scramble to the top of the dunes for a dramatic sunrise view across a vast sea of sand.
-The colour changes as the sun creeps up above the horizon, and the views are nothing short of incredible, providing a spectacular setting for your brunch.
+The colour changes as the sun creeps up above the horizon and the views are nothing short of incredible, providing a spectacular setting for your brunch.
 The dunes themselves are some of the highest in the world and home to much animal life.
-Afterwards, jump in the back of a pickup truck for a trip to Sossusvlei – the incredible salt and clay pan just nearby.
-You'll have plenty of time to explore this mysterious desert oddity.
+After, jump in the back of a pickup truck for a trip to Sossusvlei – the incredible salt and clay pan nearby.
+You'll have time to explore this mysterious desert oddity at your own pace.
 In the afternoon, drive to your bush camp in the heart of the Namib Desert.
 (B/L/D)

 Continue to Swakopmund today.
 Surrounded by the massive dune fields of the Namib Desert on three sides and the Atlantic Ocean on the other, Swakopmund is an ideal place for outdoor activities.
 The township has an interesting German–Namibian atmosphere, which makes it a pleasant place to simply walk around and explore.
+You could also visit the Swakopmund Museum today – the largest privately run Museum in Namibia housing exhibitions on zoology, geology and technology.
 (B/L)

-With free time today, it's worth checking out the Germanic architecture and taking advantage of some excellent souvenir shopping.
+With a free day today, it's worth checking out the Germanic architecture of the area and maybe taking the opportunity to do some souvenir shopping.
 If you're after a dose of history and culture, you can stop in at the lighthouse and visit the Swakopmund Museum.
-Active types and thrill-seekers might like to take advantage of the many outdoor activities on offer – this town is the adventure-sports mecca of Namibia.
+Active types and thrill-seekers might like to take advantage of the many outdoor activities on offer – this town is the adventure-sports capital of Namibia.

 With another free day in this beautiful seaside town, you might like to do some reading, relaxing and swimming.
 Alternatively, you can venture further afield – perhaps to the Okakambe Trails or the Camel Farm (both located in the same area, around 12 km east of town).
 A horse ride or camel ride is a great way to see the desert from a different perspective.

 Travel to Spitzkoppe today.
 Experience the sight, sound and smell of thousands of olive-coloured seals on the shores of Cape Cross while travelling up the Atlantic Coast.
-Visit one of the most stunning areas of Namibia, the wild lands around the mountain of Spitzkoppe, also known as the Matterhorn of Namibia.
-Although you shouldn't try to climb to the top, there are some excellent hikes and guided walks throughout the area, which is rich in plant life and even has some bush paintings to be found.
-The Spitzkoppe is known for its stunning beauty and the thousands of ancient Bushmen rock art paintings that are still viewable.
+Visit one of the most stunning areas of Namibia – the wild lands around the mountain of Spitzkoppe, also known as the Matterhorn of Namibia.
+Although you shouldn't try to climb to the top, there are some excellent hikes and guided walks throughout the area, which is rich in plant life.
+The Spitzkoppe is known for its stunning beauty and the thousands of ancient Bushmen rock art paintings that are still on view.
 Be sure to look out for the sunset from your bush camp this evening – the landscape is known to take on dazzling oranges and reds.
 (B/L/D)

 This morning, set off and travel to Etosha National Park, stopping at a market or shop and ATM if required.
-Etosha is among the world's premier places to view wildlife.
-A wide range of southern Africa's wildlife roams here, including all the big carnivores and the five rare or endangered species, including black rhino, Hartmann's mountain zebra, black-faced impala, roan antelope and the tiny Damara dik-dik.
-Tonight, there is an option to take an evening game drive in the park before spending the night at the particularly spectacular Okaukuejo Camp.
+Etosha is among the world's best places to view wildlife.
+A wide range of southern Africa's animals roams freely here, including all the big carnivores and rare or endangered species, including black rhino, Hartmann's mountain zebra, black-faced impala, roan antelope and the tiny Damara dik-dik.
+Tonight, there’s an option to take an evening game drive (subject to availability) before spending the night at the Okaukuejo Camp.
 The camp overlooks a floodlit waterhole visited by many different species throughout the day and night.
 (B/L/D)

 Enjoy a full-day game drive in Etosha National Park.
 Game viewing in the park is relatively easy due to the constructed waterholes and the large, sparsely vegetated pans.
 The bushland surrounding the pans is difficult to see through, but there are enough clearings, pans and waterholes to usually allow for some sightings.
 Namibia has protected its game reserves against poaching, which means significant numbers of elephants, antelope and other herbivores reside here.
 This evening you will spend the night at Namutoni Camp.
 (B/L/D)

-Leaving Etosha behind and continue to your camp which is located 50 km outside Grootfontein.
+Leave Etosha behind and continue to your next camp, which is located 50 km outside Grootfontein.
 This will be your base for visiting the San people tomorrow.
-Arrive at your camp, stretch your legs, perhaps enjoy a cool drink and kick back with your fellow travellers.
+When you arrive at camp, stretch your legs, maybe go for a swim and kick back with your fellow travellers for a relaxed evening.
 (B/D)

-Head to Bagani, where you will set up camp for the night.
-Bagani is a small, friendly town with some good hiking trails along the river and plenty of nice spots in which to relax and soak up the ambience.
-This area is the homestead of the local Mbukushu kings.
+Head to Bagani today, where you’ll set up camp for the night.
+Bagani is a small, friendly town with plenty of nice spots to relax and soak up the ambience as you catch the sunset over the Okavango River.
+You may even spot grunting hippos coming out of the waters to graze!
+This area is the homestead of the local Mbukushu kings and their kingdom.
 (B/D)

-Setting off from Bagani this morning, embark on a pretty long drive.
-Don’t fear – your destination, the incredible Chobe National Park, will be well worth it.
-Enter Botswana at Goma border, which is also the gateway to the park.
-Once arrived, take an optional cruise down the Chobe River – one of the best ways to witness some of the park's many animals.
+Setting off from Bagani this morning, you’ll drive to the incredible Chobe National Park.
+Catch a window seat if you can and watch the rolling landscape pass you by or play some road trip games with your newfound friends.
+Enter Botswana at the Goma border, which is also the gateway to the park.
+When you arrive, take an optional cruise down the Chobe River – one of the best ways to witness some of the park's many animals, like hippos, elephants and buffalo.
 (B/D)

-Enjoy an early-morning game drive.
-Adventuring through the park, you’ll have the opportunity to get up close to the wildlife.
-With luck you’ll spot a variety of creatures – lions, buffaloes and any number of exotic birds.
-Botswana's first national park is famous for its high concentration of elephants, so keep an eye out for them.
-They can often be seen swimming in the Chobe River.
-The river also attracts cheetahs, hippos, and crocodiles who like to sun themselves by the water's edge.
-In the afternoon, perhaps take an optional boat cruise to gain a different view of these amazing animals.
+Enjoy an early-morning game drive this morning.
+Adventuring through the park, you’ll have the opportunity to get up close to the wildlife and with luck, you’ll spot lions, buffalo and exotic birds.
+Botswana's first national park is famous for its high concentration of elephants, so keep an eye out for herds walking by, too.
+They can also often be seen swimming in the Chobe River!
+The river also attracts buffalo, hippos and crocodiles who like to sun themselves by the water's edge.
+In the afternoon, perhaps take an optional boat cruise to gain a different view of these amazing animals or take another optional afternoon game drive into the national park.
 (B/L/D)

 Travel on to Victoria Falls, crossing the border into Zimbabwe in time to have lunch on the banks of the Zambezi.
-Though a visit to Victoria Falls' is optional, it is highly recommended – if you didn’t see the waterfall, have you actually been to Victoria Falls?
+Though a visit to Victoria Falls' is optional, it is highly recommended.
 The staggering curtain of water is about 1.
 6 km and cascades 108 m into a narrow gorge below.
-In the wet season, the spray created can rise up an incredible 400 m and the falls become an impressive raging torrent.
-In the dry season, the view of the falls is unobstructed by spray and you can see little islets in the river below.
+In the wet season, the spray created can rise to an incredible 400 m and the falls become an impressive raging torrent.
+In the dry season, the view of the falls is unobstructed by mist and you can see little islets in the river below.
 Gather your travel crew together tonight for dinner, celebrating the southern Africa adventure and memories you’ve shared.
 (B)

-Mhoro!
-Welcome to Zimbabwe and the mighty Victoria Falls.
-Your trip begins with a welcome meeting at 6 pm.
-If you arrive early, why not check out some of the optional activities around Victoria Falls.
+Today is a free day to see Victoria Falls.
 The Zimbabwe side of the falls offers the broadest view of this colossal natural wonder, and the scenic helicopter flights are incredible – if you opt for one, the Zambezi Helicopter Company (CAA Zimbabwe) is the only operator Intrepid endorses.
+Tonight, you'll have a second welcome meeting at 6 pm to meet the new members of your group and your new leader.

-After a little time to explore in the morning, you’ll leave Victoria Falls behind and head to Hwange National Park via the Victoria Falls Wildlife Trust – one of the projects The Intrepid Foundation supports.
-Here you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and the Trust’s role in anti-poaching.
+If you haven’t seen Victoria Falls yet, this morning is your last opportunity.
+You’ll have to arrive at opening time (6 am from September to April and 6.30 am from May to August).
+This is a great time to see the falls, as sunrise casts a unique light on the cascades and there are little tourists to interrupt the view.
+Then, you’ll leave Victoria Falls behind and head to Hwange National Park via the Victoria Falls Wildlife Trust – one of the projects The Intrepid Foundation supports.
+Here, you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and the Trust’s role in anti-poaching.
 There may also be a chance to meet any rescued or orphaned wildlife currently in their care.
 Hwange National Park became the royal hunting grounds of the Ndebele warrior-king Mzilikazi in the early 19th century and was set aside as a national park in 1929.
 Today, Hwange boasts a tremendous selection of wildlife, with over 100 species of mammals and nearly 400 bird species.
-The elephants of Hwange are world famous – here you'll find one of the largest elephant populations in Africa.
-Spend this afternoon exploring Hwange National Park and discover this stunning wildlife arena in an open 4WD vehicle with expert local guides.
-Keep your eyes out for wildlife and listen closely as your guides explain more about this area and the animals that call this place home.
+The elephants of Hwange are world famous – you'll find one of the largest elephant populations in Africa here!
+Spend this afternoon exploring and discover the arena in an open 4WD vehicle with expert local guides.
 (B/L/D)

-Leave Hwange in your dust as you make tracks for Matobo National Park this morning.
+Make tracks for Matobo National Park this morning.
 Shortly after leaving Hwange, stop at the Painted Dog Conservation Centre.
 The loss of quality habitat and poaching are driving the painted dog (also known as African wild dog) towards extinction.
 Learn about how they protect and increase the range and numbers of painted dogs in Zimbabwe and the Hwange ecosystem as a whole.
 Then it's on to Bulawayo, Zimbabwe's second-largest city.
-Take a stroll through the streets lined with old colonial buildings and stop in at a local cafe or restaurant for lunch before heading to your camp for the next two nights.
-Home to a large population of black and white rhinoceroses that can be tracked on foot, Matobo National Park is also the site of the grave of Cecil John Rhodes, the founder of Rhodesia and the De Beers diamond company.
+Take a stroll through the streets lined with old buildings and stop in at a local cafe or restaurant for lunch before heading to your camp for the next two nights.
+Home to a large population of black and white rhinoceroses that can be tracked on foot, Matobo National Park is also the site of the grave of Cecil John Rhodes – the founder of Rhodesia and the De Beers diamond company.
 The Matobo area has great spiritual and cultural significance to the local people and there are many sites within the park where important ceremonies still take place.
 (B/L/D)

-Matobo National Park has an incredibly diverse range of birdlife and wildlife, and is home to both Black and White rhino.
+Matobo National Park has an incredibly diverse range of birdlife and wildlife and is home to both Black and White rhino.
 This morning, you have a unique opportunity to track white rhinos on foot with the help of an expert local guide.
-There will also be the chance to spot other game – the park is home to klipspringers, leopards, warthogs and springhares, among others.
-You can also learn about the various local plants and trees, including wild pear and paperbark, while discovering San paintings and the intriguing rock formations of the park.
-After a cold lunch, venture to a nearby village and meet some of the local people.
-You’ll gain a better understanding of the lives of these people when they were living in the hills, as well as meet with some of the local communities and personalities – including elderly chief Pondo, a character in his own right.
-(B/D)
+There will also be the chance to spot other game – the park is home to klipspringers, leopards, warthogs and springhares.
+You can also learn about the various local plants and trees, including wild pear and paperbark, while discovering San paintings and the rock formations of the park.
+After lunch, venture to a nearby village and meet some of the local people.
+Learn about how it was when they were living in the hills and meet with some of the local personalities – including elderly chief Pondo.
+(B/L/D)

-This morning we leave Matobo National Park and Zimbabwe behind and cross a very busy border post, the only direct border crossing between Zimbabwe and South Africa.
-We should arrive at our camping site located on the edge of Honnet Nature Reserve in the late afternoon.
-Relax and enjoy the extensive facilities available including an indoor and outdoor pool, putt putt, nature trail, and optional Game Drives.
+This morning, leave Zimbabwe behind and cross a very busy border post – the only direct border crossing between Zimbabwe and South Africa.
+You should arrive at your camping site on the edge of Honnet Nature Reserve in the late afternoon.
+Relax and enjoy the extensive facilities available including an indoor and outdoor pool, putt putt, nature trail and optional game drives.
 (B/D)

 Make your way to Makushu – a small village in the Limpopo Province of South Africa.
-Upon arrival in Makushu, you’ll be met by a local village guide, who will ensure you are well taken care of.
+When you arrive, you’ll be met by a local village guide.
 You’ll be staying with homestay host mothers in their family homes.
-With your own room within the family home, you will get a true feeling of what it’s like in the village – certainly a unique and memorable experience for travellers.
-With no two days the same for local villagers, some things you may get up to include beading, dancing, beer tasting and cooking.
-This evening is a true opportunity to interact with the local villagers and learn of traditional Venda ways.
+With no two days the same for local villagers, you might be taking part in activities like beading, dancing, beer tasting and cooking.
+Tonight, you can interact with the local villagers and learn the traditional Venda ways.
 (B/L/D)

 It's time to head to Johannesburg.
-There’s plenty of time to stop and explore along the way.
-A notable stop – you’ll take in amazing vistas at the 3 Rondavals viewpoint over Blyde River Canyon and Bourke's Luck Potholes.
+Along the way, you’ll take in amazing vistas at the 3 Rondavals viewpoint over Blyde River Canyon and Bourke's Luck Potholes.
 This is a magnificent lookout where cloud cover is usually at a minimum.
-Your African safari adventure comes to an end once we arrive in Johannesburg this evening.
+Your African safari adventure comes to an end when you arrive in Johannesburg this evening.
+If you’d like to extend your stay, just speak to your booking agent ahead of time.
 (B)

 Trip Inclusions